awsdocs/aws-cloudtrail-user-guide/doc_source/logging-management-events-with-cloudtrail.md

 + Configuring rules for routing data \(for example, Amazon EC2 `CreateSubnet` API operations\)
 + Setting up logging \(for example, AWS CloudTrail `CreateTrail` API operations\)

 Management events can also include non\-API events that occur in your account\.
 For example, when a user logs in to your account, CloudTrail logs the `ConsoleLogin` event\.
-For more information, see [Non\-API Events Captured by CloudTrail](cloudtrail-non-api-events.md)\.
-For a list of supported management events that CloudTrail logs for AWS services, see [CloudTrail Supported Services and Integrations](cloudtrail-aws-service-specific-topics.md)\.
+For more information, see [Non\-API events captured by CloudTrail](cloudtrail-non-api-events.md)\.
+For a list of supported management events that CloudTrail logs for AWS services, see [CloudTrail supported services and integrations](cloudtrail-aws-service-specific-topics.md)\.

 By default, trails are configured to log management events\.
-For a list of supported management events that CloudTrail logs for AWS services, see [CloudTrail Supported Services and Integrations](cloudtrail-aws-service-specific-topics.md)\.
+For a list of supported management events that CloudTrail logs for AWS services, see [CloudTrail supported services and integrations](cloudtrail-aws-service-specific-topics.md)\.

 **Note**
 The CloudTrail **Event history **feature supports only management events\.
 Not all management events are supported in event history\.
-You cannot exclude AWS Key Management Service \(AWS KMS\) events from **Event history **; settings that you apply to a trail do not apply to **Event history **\.
-For more information, see [Viewing Events with CloudTrail Event History](view-cloudtrail-events.md)\.
+You cannot exclude AWS KMS or Amazon RDS Data API events from **Event history **; settings that you apply to a trail do not apply to **Event history **\.
+For more information, see [Viewing events with CloudTrail Event history](view-cloudtrail-events.md)\.

 ### Logging management events with the AWS Management Console<a name="logging-management-events-with-the-cloudtrail-console"></a>